TransNusa to Launch Bali - Singapore Scheduled Flight on November 17

-JAKARTA, Oct 17, 2025 - (ACN Newswire) - PT TransNusa Aviation Mandiri (TransNusa) is strengthening its base in Bali by introducing a new international route from the renowned tourism destination to Changi, Singapore.
+JAKARTA, Oct 17, 2025 - (JCN Newswire) - PT TransNusa Aviation Mandiri (TransNusa) is strengthening its base in Bali by introducing a new international route from the renowned tourism destination to Changi, Singapore.

 TransNusa started selling the flight tickets for the scheduled flight from Bali to Singapore today, October 17.
 Tickets are priced from as low as SDG109, MYR285, USD65 and IDR999.000.
 The TransNusa flight tickets can be purchased at transnusa.co.id or any secure online travel agent.